Second-Coming/second-coming/second.md

-1861 March 10, *"Who is there that is prepared for this movement back to the center stake of Zion, and where are the architects amongst us that are qualified to erect this temple and the city that will surround it… And let me remind you that **it is predicted that this generation shall not pass away till a temple shall be built**, and the glory of the Lord rest upon it, according to the promises."* (George A. Smith, March 10, 1861, Journal of Discourse, Vol. 9, p.
+1861 March 10, *"Who is there that is prepared for this movement back to the center stake of Zion, and where are the architects amongst us that are qualified to erect this temple and the city that will surround it… And let me remind you that **it is predicted that This Generation shall not pass away till a temple shall be built**, and the glory of the Lord rest upon it, according to the promises."* (George A. Smith, March 10, 1861, Journal of Discourse, Vol. 9, p.
 71 <http://jod.mrm.org/9/66>)